ekim0188/theGrind2/README.md

  loginScene-Scene1.unity takes username and password from user to be sent to the server and database for verification. loggedIn-Scene2.unity will be the beginning point for gameplay. saveCredentials-2.cs saves the users login information then opens a socket and sends the information to the server socket.
 The function to advance the scene based on credentials is embedded here.

+10/25/18 MB
+-Uploaded the login scene with the proper background which will be used in the final version, loginSceneWithProperBG-Scene1.unity.